Wyrdgirn/D3DXScreenSelector/README.md

 - The backbuffer is not set by default, it uses the selected backbuffer from the game.
 - The screen is not set by default, it uses the selected screen from the game.
 If you select a screen that is not available, it will use the default screen from the game.
 - If you use the double or triple backbuffer, some swap effects can crash the game.
 Change --swapmode until you find one that works.
-- This wrapper have problems with the Window of the game.
-The Window remains on the main screen and the game is displayed on the selected screen.
-Soon I will try hooking the CreateWindow and CreateWindowEx functions to try to make the window directly from the wrapper.
-I don't know if it works but it doesn't hurt to try.
-If you know a better way to fix it, please let me know.
+- Some games leave the window on the main screen while running on the secondary screen.
 - This have functions to set the screen position that are made using AI support, but I don't know if they work, the window remains on the main screen, I just leave it just in case.
 I try other methods but they don't work.
 I will try to fix it in the future.
 - This library is not perfect, it is a work in progress.
 If you find any bugs or have any suggestions, please let me know.
 - Maybe (and just maybe) I port this to Direct3D8, but I prefer to wait to fix this library first.